justinhunt/slate/source/index.html.md

 The simplest way to configure the Cloud Poodll recorders is via data-xxxx attributes on the container element.
 The Cloud Poodll loaders will pick those up and pass them as parameters to Cloud Poodll to configure the recorder and its behaviour.
 Defaults are in place for each of the attribute/parameters.
 So you should omit ones that you are not interested in.

 ## Token

-> This is PHP code
+> This is sample PHP code to fetch a token.

 ```php
 <?
 function fetchToken()